Stocks rise, dollar wilts as investors strap in for Fed rate cut

 Data on Thursday showed jobless claims fell last week, assuaging concerns about a sharp deterioration in the labour market, but that might be due to the Thanksgiving holiday.

 Treasury yields held steady on Friday after rising the previous day.
-Two-year Treasury yields fell 1 basis point to 3.527%, having risen 5 basis points overnight, while the 10-year yield was virtually unchanged at 4.11%.
+Two-year Treasury yields were flat at 3.54%, having risen 5 basis points overnight, while the 10-year yield was virtually unchanged at 4.11%.

 COPPER SURGES

-In commodities, benchmark copper futures hit an all-time high of $11,705 a tonne earlier, after Citi upgraded its price forecast based on supply concerns and expectations for a Fed rate cut.
+In commodities, benchmark copper futures hit an all-time high of $11,705 a metric ton earlier, after Citi upgraded its price forecast based on supply concerns and expectations for a Fed rate cut.